himeshparashar/Social-Morph/CODE_OF_CONDUCT.md

 This Code of Conduct is based on the [Contributor Covenant](https://www.contributor-covenant.org/), version 2.1.

-Thank you for helping us create a positive and inclusive environment for everyone involved in **Truth-Tunnel**!
+Thank you for helping us create a positive and inclusive environment for everyone involved in **Social-Morph**!